Willard Bay Diesel Fuel Spill

 booms, three additional sites have been established 50 feet further out in Willard Bay Reservoir to

 monitor for any contamination.
-The sampling map shows the monitoring locations as of April 2, 2013.
+The sampling map (164 KB)shows the monitoring locations as of April 2, 2013.

 The sampling results show the final data reports available, along with the most current preliminary data.